 Maybe you want nonfiction?
 We are fortunate to have the nonfiction collection of ecology and environmental texts from a local author and educator.
 Authors include Rachel Carson, Eliot Porter, Unger and Kline.

-There will be no Tech Time on Thursdays until further notification.
+There will be Tech Time on Thursdays .
 If you have a question, please call and ask for David Perrier.
 He can schedule aa time or direct you to others who can.

 We are open once again.
 Please come to the back entrance and up the stairs as we are under construction.
 Like the many other small libraries across the state, we continue providing curbside pick up .
 Our backyard allows patrons to use FREE WiFi.
 We have outdoor seating so come enjoy the view, read and eBook or audiobook, as you use the internet.